benjimr/Docker-Container-Management-RESTful-API/README.md

-The goal of this project was to create a Python server running Flask to act as an RESTful API for controlling a swarm of docker containers, allowing the users to carry out the following commands through the API
+The goal of this project was to create a Python server running Flask to act as an RESTful API for controlling a swarm of docker containers, allowing the users to carry out the following commands through the API.

 1. GET /containers - List all containers